Bowe Bergdahl: Search efforts

 After Bergdahl was confirmed as missing, the Army initiated a DUSTWUN search to find him.
 According to soldiers from his platoon, there was an increase in attacks against US forces in Paktika Province following his disappearance.
 Significant resources were deployed in an effort to find Bergdahl.
 Two Pashto-language leaflets were distributed by the U.S. military in seeking Bergdahl.
 One showed a smiling GI shaking hands with Afghan children, with a caption that called him a guest in Afghanistan.
 The other showed a door being broken down and threatened that those holding Bergdahl would be hunted down.

 According to soldiers involved in the effort to find Bergdahl, at least six soldiers from his battalion were killed during the search.
-Retired general Michael Flynn also blamed their deaths on the search for him, but the Army's investigations did not report that any of these men were on a mission to look for him.
+Retired general Michael Flynn also blamed their deaths on the search for him.
 National Guard Master Sgt.
 Mark Allen was on a mission to gather information about Bergdahl from two Afghan villages in July 2009 when his unit was ambushed by insurgents using small arms, machine guns and rocket-propelled grenades.
 Allen, who was shot in the head, was permanently disabled from the wound, leaving him unable to walk or speak.
 He died on October 12, 2019.

 Officers who served in Afghanistan during that time told CNN that diverting resources to find Bergdahl delayed the closing of Combat Outpost Keating, where eight American soldiers were killed on October 3, 2009, when 300 Taliban insurgents overran the base.

-However, a former senior military officer told The New York Times that there was no direct evidence that diversion of surveillance aircraft or troops to search for Bergdahl encouraged the Taliban attacks.
-"This was a dangerous region in Afghanistan in the middle of the 'fighting season'," the officer said, adding that while the search "could have created some opportunities for the enemy [it was] difficult to establish a direct cause and effect."

-After a review of the database of Afghan war casualties, The New York Times editorialized that "Sergeant Bergdahl's critics appear to be blaming him for every American soldier killed in Paktika Province in the four-month period that followed his disappearance."